A Compendium of Insightful Information for Our Phoenix Community – Vol. 2

 PAGE is also an important meeting for our scientists to present their latest work through posters, presentations, workshops and tutorials.
 See a complete list of our research presented at PAGE or search PAGE for abstract summaries.

 For the broader student population, we partner with eminent scientists at designated academic Centers of Excellence around the world.
 Through our Centers of Excellence Program, Certara is committed to training the next generation of experts in model-based drug development, with a particular focus on pharmacometrics.

 Tips of the Trade

-Following is a compendium of scientific articles and information to augment your development, manufacturing, and regulatory knowledge on IVIVC.
+Following is a compendium of scientific articles and information to augment your knowledge on topics highlighted in this issue.

 Become a member of the Phoenix Forum, a site dedicated for our Phoenix software community.
 In the forum, members can pose questions to our experts and interact with their peers – it is an excellent source to gain and share knowledge, experience and ideas.
 The forum is also a site to download software, check on licensing, and submit Phoenix software support requests.